← Back to blog

 The Birth of a Bias-Teaching Game

-The answer came through play.
+Eventually, the answer came through play.
+And, I built a game.

 How the Game Works